p-rallapally/lorne/README.md

         ▼
  Standardized Event objects
         │
-        ├── SQLite database
+        ├── SQLite database ──► FastAPI ──► Web interface
         └── CSV export
 ```

 Each scraper extracts events from a specific platform and converts them into a common `Event` model.
 The runner reads a performer configuration file, invokes the appropriate scraper, and aggregates all discovered events into a single dataset.
+The FastAPI application reads from SQLite and serves both the JSON API and static frontend; web requests never run the scrapers directly.

 ## Current support